Please note that Tapas no longer supports Internet Explorer.

 The rushing of air told Irin all he needed to know.

-That beast had started to move again– much more ferociously than before as well.
+That beast had started to move again, and much more ferociously than before as well.

 Maybe, if he continued blindly running without looking back, he could’ve gotten out alive and unchanged, but for whatever reason, he chose to look back.

-And for that choice, Irin now found himself frozen in place, not out of fear, but because of the incomprehensibility of what he faced.
+And for that choice, Irin now found himself frozen in place, his eyes captivated by the incomprehensibility of what he faced.

 With the gust of wind clearing his vision, he could now clearly behold a woman dressed in foreign garb and sporting unkempt hair standing directly in the path of the beast.